 In addition to using a usable source of calcium, we also need magnesium and vitamin D to properly absorb it.
 Without magnesium and vitamin D, calcium will either be unused or cause constipation.

 We need calcium to maintain bone health.
-Some sources of highly usable calcium are:
+Sources of highly usable calcium include:

-- Raw calcium supplement from algae sources with vitamin D and magnesium (I like this brand)
+- Calcium supplement from algae sources with vitamin D and magnesium (I like Super Cal Plus)

 - Raw milk

 - Fish including sardines, mackerel, trout, and salmon

 Vitamin D is a fat-soluble vitamin meaning we need dietary fat to process it.
 A low fat diet can result in too much vitamin D stored in the body, which can result in constipation.
 A diet with healthy fat will help you digest and absorb vitamin D.